joelotz/github.io/content/shell-script-write-weight-to-csv-log.md

   logweight input [option]

 Input:
-        -w, --weight      Weight value desired to log in pounds (lbs)
+        -w, --weight      Weight value desired to log.
+Default in pounds (lbs) Use optional -c,--convert flag to convert kgs to lbs and log in lbs.
+                           Use optional -k,--kilograms flag to log in kilograms.

 Simple Examples:
-        logweight --weight=200
-        logweight -w=200
+        logweight --weight=200                  Creates a log entry for 200lbs for the current date logweight -w=200                        Creates a log entry for 200lbs for the current date logweight --weight=90.7 --convert       Creates a log entry for 200lbs for the current date

 Options:
         -d, --date        Log date in valid 'YYYY-MM-DD' format.
 If not specified the current UTC date is used.
         -f, --file        Log file path and name.
 The default is /mnt/DataDrive/Documents/WeightLog.txt.
+        -n, --note        Adds a note string to the log entry.
+The default is blank.
         -k, --kilograms   Save weight value as kilogram units.
 Default is standard pounds.
-        -c, --convert     Assumes the input weight is in kilograms but converst the value and logs in pounds.
+        -c, --convert     Assumes the input weight is in kilograms but converts the value and logs in pounds.
         -l, --pounds      Save weight value as standard pound units.
 This is the default.
-        -p, --print       Prints to the terminal the data that is written into log file.
+        -p, --noprint     Supresses the printing to the terminal the data that is written into log file.
         -v, --version     Prints the version of this shell script.
         -h, --help        Displays this help message.
         -b, --debug       Does not write to file - but prints the data that would be written

 Examples:
-        logweight --weight=200.6 --date=2020-01-01     Creates a log entry on a specific day logweight --weight=200.6 --kilograms           Creates a log entry in kilograms on the current date logweight -w=200.6 -p                          Creates a log entry on the current date and prints the values in terminal
+        logweight --weight=200.6 --date=2020-01-01            Creates a log entry for the specified day logweight --weight=200.6 --note="Taken after run"     Creates a log entry on the current date with a user note logweight --weight=200.6 --kilograms                  Creates a log entry in kilograms on the current date
 ```

 Here is the raw file that you can use.